timescale/docs/_partials/_caggs-intro.md

 Time-series data usually grows very quickly.
 Large data volumes can become slow when aggregating the data into useful summaries.
-To make aggregating data faster, TimescaleDB uses continuous aggregates.
+To make aggregating data faster, Timescale uses continuous aggregates.

 For example, if you have a table of temperature readings over time in a number of locations, and you want to find the average temperature in each location, you